segunak/petoi-bittle/workshops/three-levels-of-programming.md

 ### Introduction

 - Start by discussing **modern programming** and how languages like Python make coding more accessible.
-- Introduce **Mind+** and explain that it's an Integrated Development Environment, or IDE.
+- If you're using it, introduce **Mind+** and explain that it's an Integrated Development Environment, or IDE.
 It's a tool we can use to write and test Python code specifically built for the Petoi Bittle Robot Dog.
 - Mention that most of the software engineers working today use IDEs like **Visual Studio Code**.
 - Explain the **compilation process** – how Python code must still be translated down into something the computer understands (binary, machine code), just like the serial commands.
   - **Python's process**: When you run Python code, it is first translated into **bytecode** (an intermediate form).
 This bytecode is then processed by the **Python Virtual Machine (PVM)**, which ultimately instructs the computer on what to do.
 While not as low-level as binary, there's still a translation step involved, similar to how serial protocol commands are understood by the robot dog.